microsoft/mu_plus/FhrPkg/Test/ShellTest/FhrFunctionalTestApp/Readme.md

 __-nomemory__ : Skips the setting and checking on the memory pattern.
 This significantly speeds up the test time, but will miss memory corruption issues.

+__-fullpage__ : Applies the memory pattern to the entirety of every page rather then to just the first 64 bits.